 Kalim.
 The White Box Restaurant of Phuket, is the quintessentially elegant, white-washed beach restaurant in Phuket, attracting both tourists and locals alike.
 This Phuket restaurant offers an experience which blends the best fine French and Thai Cuisine on the island.

 Once a famous Kalim beach-front house, this stunning venue was redesigned as an elegant Phuket restaurant, decorated in white and blue, boasting a mediterranean ambiance, while keeping a minimalist style.

 This Phuket restaurant boasts a location which is nothing short of breathtaking.
 With unobstructed views of Patong Bay, and waves almost crashing at your feet, this restaurant in Phuket is paradise.

 An impressive three-storey complex by Kalim Beach, this is a one-stop experience for dinner, drinks, and an after party.
-One of the few beach-side establishments in West Phuket, this is an hour and a half’s ride from Patong, past rolling hills and stunning sea views.
 Built on huge granite rocks, White Box is like the beach house you’ve always wished you had: tastefully decorated in white with an expansive view of the surrounding sea and coasts, serviced by a superb kitchen and wait staff.

 Food here is ‘Mediterranean Asian’ shot through with refined French sensibilities, revolving around seafood-heavy plates.
 Hokkaido scallops are served as a light carpaccio atop a bed of wilted spinach and pickled artichoke hearts, then dressed with little more than olive oil and a touch of lime.